ogminor/devise-mfa/README.md

 I later started mine by forking https://github.com/wmlele/devise-otp.
 It was the simpliest one I found that seemed like a good base to build from.
 My project seems to have different intentions, I use my multi-factor OTP as a mulit-layered security system instead of providing an alernative authentication route.
 The original author was very friendly and helpful, thanks.

     "I started this extension by forking [devise_google_authenticator](https://github.com/AsteriskLabs/devise_google_authenticator), and this project still contains some chunk of code from it, esp. in the tests and generators.
     At some point, my design goals were significantly diverging, so I refactored most of its code.
 Still, I want to thank the original author for his relevant contribution." - Author who I forked from.

 ## License

-MIT Licensed
+MIT License